avine/formation-angular-base/doc/course/public/11_routing.md

 export const routes: Routes = [
   {
     path: 'contacts/:id',
-    component: ContactComponent,
+    component: Contact,
     children: [
-      { path: 'view', component: ViewContactComponent },
+      { path: 'view', component: ViewContact },
-      { path: 'edit', component: EditContactComponent },
+      { path: 'edit', component: EditContact },
     ],
   },
 ];
 ```

-*In this example, we assume that the template of the `ContactComponent` component contains the nested `<router-outlet />` directive*
+*In this example, we assume that the template of the `Contact` component contains the nested `<router-outlet />` directive*

 Notes :